mydatastory/sql_intro_class/_episodes/filter.md

 > and one for durations,
 > such as "31 days".
 > SQLite doesn't:
-> instead,
-> it stores dates as either text
+> instead, it stores dates as either text
 > (in the ISO-8601 standard format "YYYY-MM-DD HH:MM:SS.SSSS"),
 > real numbers
 > ([Julian days](https://en.wikipedia.org/wiki/Julian_day), the number of days since November 24, 4714 BCE),
 > or integers
 > ([Unix time](https://en.wikipedia.org/wiki/Unix_time), the number of seconds since midnight, January 1, 1970).
 > If this sounds complicated,
-> it is,
-> but not nearly as complicated as figuring out
+> it is, but not nearly as complicated as figuring out
 > [historical dates in Sweden](https://en.wikipedia.org/wiki/Swedish_calendar).
-{: .callout}

 If we want to find out what measurements were taken by either Lake or Roerich, we can combine the tests on their names using `OR`: